 Joe Sims (1985-present) is a Musician from Kent, Ohio, USA.

 he story of Joe Sims is actually in two chapters.
 Joe had been involved with many different projects before he conceived of Dream Or Nightmare.
-With extensive (over 18 years) experience on guitar he would use his Michael Schenker, Tony Iommi, Gary Moore, Kirk Hammet, Criss Olivia, George Lynch, Dave Chastain, Jake E. Lee, Metallica, Iron Maiden, Savatage, Black Sabbath, Queensryche and Judas Priest influences to mould his style.
+With extensive (over 18 years) experience on guitar he would use his Michael Schenker, Tony Iommi, Gary Moore, Kirk Hammett, Criss Olivia, George Lynch, Dave Chastain, Jake E. Lee, Metallica, Iron Maiden, Savatage, Black Sabbath, Queensryche and Judas Priest influences to mold his style.

 Joe participated in several bands over the years and has managed to maintain ownership over all except three of his recorded tracks.
 Over his long career he has operated under the banner of several outfits, including Axemaster, Reign, The Awakening and Dream Or Nightmare.

 Under his tenure with Axemaster, along with fellow members Christopher Michael (bass/vocals) and Brian Henderson (drums), he would release a string of albums, including Slave To The Blade (1985), Crusades (1986), Metalgon (1986), Blessing The Skies (1986) and The Vision (1987).
 Death Before Dishonor (1989) would see a line-up change with Terry Wilson now on vocals and Jim Newcomb on bass.
 5 Demons (Imperative Is Their Demise) (1991) would see a slight style change as well as replacement members Eric Lynch (vocals) and Matt Smolk (drums).
 Death Before Dishonor was re-released in 2002.